 Rwandan genocide suspect Kabuga denounces charges as "lies"

+Kabuga has been indicted by U.N. prosecutors for genocide and incitement to commit genocide, among other charges.
+He is accused of bankrolling and arming the ethnic Hutu militias which killed 800,000 Tutsis and moderate Hutus over 100 days in 1994.

-Asked if he understood the charges made by an U.N. tribunal, Kabuga told the court through an interpreter: "All of this is lies.
+Asked if he understood the charges, Kabuga told the court through an interpreter: "All of this is lies.
 I have not killed any Tutsis.
 I was working with them."

-Kabuga, who was arrested near Paris earlier this month after more than two decades on the run, is accused of financing and arming the ethnic Hutu militias that slaughtered some 800,000 Tutsi and moderate Hutus in 1994.
+Kabuga was arrested in a Paris suburb on May 16.
+His lawyers told the court he should be released under court supervision because of his age and ill-health, and that the results of a DNA test used to identify him should be annulled as he had not given consent.

+The court's three judges, who are due to decide whether to transfer Kabuga to the international tribunal based in The Hague and Arusha, Tanzania.

+Kabuga was too elderly and sick to be transferred and should be tried in France, his lawyers said.

+"This court is just saying 'go and get judged elsewhere but not here'.
+It wants to hand him over him without consideration for his age and health, which could have irreversible consequences," defence lawyer Laurent Bayon told the court.

-(Reporting by John Irish; Writing by Richard Lough; Editing by Hugh Lawson)
+(Reporting by John Irish; Writing by Richard Lough; Editing by Hugh Lawson, William Maclean)

 ((Email: richard.lough@thomsonreuters.com; Tel: +33 1 49 49 52 42;))